kuroiokami89/VantaBlack-Kronos/README.md

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `npm install` or `yarn install` in the project's root directory.
-3. Start the development server using the provided start command.
+3. Start the development server using the provided start command :

-## Getting Started

-First, run the development server:

 ```bash
 npm run dev